In placenta accreta, the placental villi are not contained by uterine decidual cells, as occurs normally, but extend to the myometrium.

 In the US, placenta accreta most commonly occurs in women who

 Have placenta previa Placenta Previa Placenta previa is implantation of the placenta over or near the internal os of the cervix.
-Typically, painless vaginal bleeding with bright red blood occurs after 20 weeks gestation.
-Diagnosis... read more and have had a cesarean delivery in a previous pregnancy
+It typically manifests as painless vaginal bleeding after 20 weeks gestation; the source of bleeding... read more and have had a cesarean delivery in a previous pregnancy

 Incidence of placenta accreta has been increasing; it occurred in about

 1/500 to 2000 in the 1980s and 1990s

 In women who have placenta previa, the risk of placenta accreta increases from about 10% if they have had one cesarean delivery to > 60% if they have had > 4 cesarean deliveries.
 For women without placenta previa, having had a previous cesarean delivery increases risk very slightly (< 1% for up to 4 cesarean deliveries).

 Other risk factors include the following: